 Marishia is currently doing her Masters in Wildlife Biology and Conservation from the National Centre for Biological Sciences, Bangalore, India.
 Feeling very passionately about conservation, social justice and mental health, she works towards bridging the gap between science, economics and local communities at Terra Conscious, which is a social enterprise based out of Goa, India.

-She aspires to work in the space of socio-ecology and practical conservation where she can use her strong interpersonal skills to interact with local communities, highlighting them as ambassadors for environment sustainability and conservation.
+She aspires to work in the space of socio-ecology and practical conservation where she can use her strong interpersonal skills to interact with local communities, highlighting them as ambassadors for environmental sustainability and conservation.
 Conservation Optimism provides all the tools and messaging required to bring conservation to every individual and that is what interests her most about this space.

 Munib Khanyari: Hub Coordinator